 It’s important to treat your dental implants like natural teeth.
 Though they can’t decay like natural teeth, they can still develop plaque, so be sure to brush and floss regularly.
 Be sure to keep your gums clean and healthy, especially around your implants.

-To learn more about dental implants, schedule an appointment at West Brazos Dental Center online or over the phone.
+To learn more about dental implants, schedule an appointment at West Brazos Dental Center.